 This private holiday village is located in the medieval village of Bunratty, County Clare.
 Bunratty West Holiday Village are terraced-style houses with open plan sitting room cum dining area.
 They each have a private patio area to the rear to enjoy our long summer evenings.

 The houses are heated with gas central heating and there is a cosy gas fire in the living area.
 The kitchens are fully equipped with microwave, washer/dryer, fridge and cooker.
+There is a washing machine and a clothes horse in each house.

 Each of the holiday homes has three bedrooms and can accommodate up to six people in two double bedrooms (one with ensuite bathroom) and a twin bedroom.